duncanbradley/thesis/reproducibility.md

 Containers are not isolated from the hardware or underlying kernel (operating system level), limiting their reproducibility.
 Suggests that virtual machines are more comprehensive than containers (Grüning et al., 2018).
 Virtual machines are large, containers are lightweight in comparison.
 Dockerfiles compatible with version control systems.
 Minor changes are trivial in Dockerfiles but painful in virtual machines.
 However, Dockerfiles are associated with a smaller number of limitations (Piccolo and Frampton, 2016).
 Containers offer greater transparency compared to virtual machines (Nüst et al., 2020).

-## Containers

-*Marwick et al., 2018* - Containers offer a more sophisticated solution to the dependency issue, a text file would be a simpler option.

-*Nüst et al., 2020b* - working towards reproducibility, may mean prioritising openness and human readability over optimising performance.
-Proprietary and GUI software are not compatible with containers.
-Conventions facilitate comprehnsion, and following guidance can assist less experienced researchers generate useful outputs.

-Recording the dependencies is necessary (Grüning et al., 2018).

-*Peikert and Brandmeier, 2021* - Renv does not capture base R version or additional dependencies.
-*Nüst et al., 2017* - Package managers allow for automatic recording of many dependencies, but not the development environment itself.
-Containers present an opportunity to capture a wider element of the computational environment beyond package managers (Grüning et al., 2018).

 ## Docker